 Mountain Lodges of Peru

 Peru is open to travelers with limited restrictions.
-MLP has worked for months with its staff incorporating our health and safety protocols to ensure organized and secure trips.
+MLP has worked with its staff to incorporate our health and safety protocols to ensure organized and secure trips.
 We look forward to welcoming you back!
 We at MLP continue to be vigilant and will keep refining our protocols to minimize risk to our clients.
 Get the latest COVID-19 updates here.
 For your information here are the latest requirements for traveling to Peru:

 Before Your Travel to Peru: